blackgateproject/connector/README.md

 - ~~Forward PII sent from dashboard to the BC~~

   - ~~Use a very basic DB to store PII hashes that were used to generate the DID~~

 - ~~Forward VC requests to the BC~~

 Supabase edge functions are used to ensure that the dashboard can only request/send data based on the required function being called.

+**Nuking edge functions, not worth the time investment**

+- Reason:
+  - Use of 3rd party cdn libs does not sit right w me
+  - Setting up a fastapi server to handle backend tasks, this should not have been this hard
+  - Keeping Supabase as a docker container still, just no more edge functions

 # Commands to run